HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 <img src={require("/img/docs/tutorial/eon-explorer-address-search.png").default} alt="EON Explorer Address Search" width="600" height="400" />
 </p>

-All ZEN earned by validated blocks will be sent to this address, so keep this and the private key in a safe place.
+All $ZEN earned by validated blocks will be sent to this address, so keep this and the private key in a safe place.
 Go to the Blocks validated tab, and you will see all the blocks you have validated.

 Please look at the FAQ section to learn more or engage with the community on the Horizen discord server.